-- Jesus' death (three days after His rejection). - The realization of the Jewish leaders' goal to be rid of the perceived threat of Jesus.

-• The veil in the temple was torn.
+- Jesus' death (three days after His rejection). - The realization of the Jewish leaders' goal to be rid of the perceived threat of Jesus. - Jesus was lifted up as He said He would be three days after the rejection. - The veil in the temple was torn.
 The most holy place representing the mind/heart was exposed.